sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/add_monitoring.md

 ### Write a query

-Use the Grafana Explore page on [Sourcegraph.com](https://sourcegraph.com/-/debug/grafana/explore), [k8s.sgdev.org](https://k8s.sgdev.org/-/debug/grafana/explore), or [your local development server](http://localhost:3080/-/debug/grafana/explore) to start writing your Prometheus query.
+Use the Grafana Explore page on a Sourcegraph instance you have site administrator access to (`/-/debug/grafana/explore`) to start writing your Prometheus query.

-Make sure you update your description to reflect the query you end up with.

 ```diff
 {